The algebra of semi-flows: a tale of two topologies: Parabolic flows

-As a consequence of the above proposition we conclude that $\cross_+(\cdot\rel y)$ is a discrete Lyapunov function for $\phi$ and the value of the Lyapunov function strictly drops at singular relative braids.

-\begin{remark} If we do not require the cycle orders for $y$ to be strictly larger than 1 then if $x$ may coalesce with the 1-periodic strands in $y$ in which case associated the singular braid is stationary and Proposition \ref{lapLyap}(ii) does not hold in that case.
+As a consequence of the above proposition we conclude that $\cross_+(\cdot\rel y)$ is a discrete Lyapunov function for $\varphi$ and the value of the Lyapunov function strictly drops at singular relative braids. \begin{remark} If we do not require the cycle orders for $y$ to be strictly larger than 1 then if $x$ may coalesce with the 1-periodic strands in $y$ in which case associated the singular braid is stationary and Proposition \ref{lapLyap}(ii) does not hold in that case.
 For application of these technique for improper braid classes recall \cite{im,miro}. \end{remark}

 Besides crossing numbers and cycle orders another invariant for relative braid classes can be defined, cf.\ \cite{im}, and which is of algebraic topological nature.
 In this case we assume that the components $[x]\rel y$ are bounded as sets in $\R^d$.
-In Section \ref{somebrth} we provided an extensive account of the algebraic invariant which is also referred to as the \emph{Briad Conley index}.
+In Section \ref{somebrth} we provided an extensive account of the algebraic invariant which is also referred to as the \emph{Braid Conley index}.
 The theory in \cite{im} implies that the invariants are homotopy invariants, i.e.\ a homotopy $h_s(y)$ in $\Conf_m^d$ yields isomorphic invariants.
 The latter is useful for choosing convenient representatives $y$ for studying the relative braid class fibers in $\Conf_1^d\rel y$.